 Conformance Scope

-The scope of the Profile delineates the technologies that it addresses; in other words, the Profile only attempts to improve interoperability within its own scope.
-Generally, the Profile's scope is bounded by the specifications referenced by it.
+The Profile's functional scope includes the set of specifications referenced by it.
+However the conformance requirements that are proper to each one of these underlying specifications (e.g. defining conformance to SOAP 1.1) are not part of the Profile.
+Only the requirements and restrictions put on the usage of these specifications are part of the Profile.
+In other words, claiming conformance to this Profile does not imply conformance to SOAP1.1, but it implies a particular way to use SOAP1.1.

-The Profile's scope is further refined by extensibility points.
+The Profile's scope is further limited by extensibility points.
 Referenced specifications often provide extension mechanisms and unspecified or open-ended configuration parameters; when identified in the Profile as an extensibility point, such a mechanism or parameter is outside the scope of the Profile, and its use or non-use is not relevant to conformance.
+These extensibility points are however listed here to point at possible risks of interoperability loss that are not addressed by the Profile.
+Because the use of extensibility points may impair interoperability, their use should be negotiated or documented in some fashion by the parties to a Web service; for example, this could take the form of an out-of-band agreement.

-Note that the Profile may still place requirements on the use of an extensibility point.
+However the Profile may still express constraints on the use of an extensibility point.
 Also, specific uses of extensibility points may be further restricted by other profiles, to improve interoperability when used in conjunction with the Profile.

-Because the use of extensibility points may impair interoperability, their use should be negotiated or documented in some fashion by the parties to a Web service; for example, this could take the form of an out-of-band agreement.
+.

-The Profile's scope is defined by the referenced specifications in clause 1.7, as refined by the extensibility points in .
+The Profile's scope is defined by the referenced specifications in clause 1.7, as limited by the extensibility points in Appendix A.

 Conformance Clauses

 This Profile concerns several conformance targets.
-Conformance targets are identified in requirements as described in Section 2.22.2.
+Conformance targets are identified in Requirements as described in Section 2.2.
 Conformance claims may apply to any above conformance target.

-There are two major ways to conform to this profile, identified by “tags” associated with each profile requirement.
-These tags are “CORE” and “HTTP-TRANSPORT”:
+For a given conformance target, there are in addition two major ways to conform to this profile, identified by tags associated with each profile Requirement.
+These tags are CORE and HTTP-TRANSPORT, corresponding respectively to two conformance levels: “Core” and “HTTP-Transport”:

 "CORE" (transport- independent) conformance level.
-When the endpoint advertising conformance to this Profile is using a transport other than HTTP, then only the requirements tagged with "CORE" apply.
+When the endpoint advertising conformance to this Profile is using a transport other than HTTP, then only the Requirements tagged with "CORE" apply to the conformance targets under responsibility of this endpoint.

 "HTTP-TRANSPORT" (HTTP transport-specific) conformance level.
-When the endpoint advertising conformance to this Profile is using HTTP, then all of the requirements of the Profile tagged either with “CORE” or with “HTTP-TRANSPORT” apply as specified in Section 2.
+When the endpoint advertising conformance to this Profile is using HTTP, then all of the Requirements of the Profile tagged either with CORE or with HTTP-TRANSPORT apply as specified in Section 2 to the conformance targets under responsibility of this endpoint.

-These define two levels of conformance, as “CORE” conformance is included in “HTTP-transport” conformance.
-In other words, conformance at HTTP-transport level implies conformance at CORE level.
+These define two levels of conformance, as Core conformance is included in HTTP-transport conformance.
+In other words, conformance at HTTP-transport level implies conformance at Core level.

 “Core” Conformance

-A conformance target (as defined above) is said to be conforming to this profile at the “core” conformance level if this target fulfills all the requirements that are tagged “CORE” and that are relevant to this target type.
+A conformance target (as defined in 2.2) is said to be conforming to this profile at the core conformance level if this target fulfills all the Requirements (see precise meaning in 1.4) that are tagged CORE and that identify this target type.
+Conformance at this level is independent from a message transport layer, e.g. could use a different protocol such as SMTP instead of HTTP.

 “HTTP Transport” Conformance

-A conformance target (as defined above) is said to be conforming to this profile at the “HTTP transport” conformance level if this target fulfills all the requirements that are tagged either as “CORE” or as “HTTP-TRANSPORT” and that are relevant to this target type.
+A conformance target (as defined in 2.2) is said to be conforming to this profile at the “HTTP transport” conformance level if this target fulfills all the Requirements (see precise meaning in 1.4) that are tagged either as “CORE” or as “HTTP-TRANSPORT” and that identify this target type.

-In other words, conformance at this level implies conformance at CORE level.
+In other words, conformance at this level implies conformance at Core level.

 Claiming Conformance